wez/govee-lan-hass/README.md

 ## Tips on Enabling the LAN API

+**Note: you need to enable the LAN API for each individual device!
+Repeat these steps for each of your devices!**

 The [LAN API](https://app-h5.govee.com/user-manual/wlan-guide) docs have a list of supported models.
 The Govee app sometimes needs coaxing to show the LAN Control option for supported devices.
 Here's what works for me: